 Let’s look at the major deterrents in improving data integrity.

 - Many sources of information: Data in business organizations come from all sorts of sources like public files, intranet, etc. Not all are genuine.

-- Several BI tools: Organizations use multiple business intelligence tools that have common functionalities.
+- Several Business Intelligence tools: Organizations use multiple business intelligence tools that have common functionalities.
 This leads to a change in the data facts.

-- Haphazard data workflow: This is very rampant and companies miss out on maintaining a standard workflow for collection of data as well as its processing.
-It leads to loss of data.
+- Haphazard data workflow: This is very rampant, and companies miss out on maintaining a standard workflow for the collection of data as well as its processing.
+It leads to the loss of data.

 - Human errors: As they say, ‘To err is human’.
 Most confusions in data integrity arise out of human mistakes.

 Strong quality management practices followed for protecting and maintaining data is required to ensure the best business results.
 Some of the steps taken to ensure data integrity are:

 The quality of data gets highly affected by bad data.
 A data cleaning approach should be readily taken up by organizations to detect, remove, and correct all discrepancies.
 It should follow an ongoing approach that maintains the system’s health so that there is improvisation in data integrity.